The little-known rule that lets U.S. citizens stay six months in France without a visa

 Hidden in diplomatic archives lies a little-known exception—a bilateral agreement signed between France and the United States in March 1949, allowing U.S. nationals to stay in France for up to six months visa-free.

-• It grants U.S. citizens the right to stay in France for an additional 90 days beyond the standard Schengen 90-day allowance
+• A 1949 bilateral agreement between the United States and France remains in force today and grants U.S. citizens the right to stay in France for an additional 90 days beyond the standard Schengen 90-day allowance

 • This extended stay applies only on French territory and does not extend time in the broader Schengen Area